-3.4 Using the floorspace figures set out in Table 3-3 (paragraph 3.10) and the employment density matrix produced by Homes England (formally Homes and Community Agency (HCA)) there has been 1,826 employment (B Use Class) jobs created between 2013 and 2019, see breakdown in Table 3-2.
-This averages 304 jobs per annum for the period.
+3.4 Using the floorspace figures set out in Table 3-3 (paragraph 3.10) and the employment density matrix10 produced by Homes England would theoretically indicate that there has been 2,068 employment (B Use Class) jobs created between 2013 and 2021, see breakdown in Table 3-2.
+This averages 259 jobs per annum for the period, although job creation figures have been lower for the last two years.